biering/vue-c3/README.md

 You can use the handler to send events to the `vue-c3` component:

-To initialize the graph call:
+To initialize the c3 chart call:

 ```vue